Timur Arbuzov

-Timur Denisovich Arbuzov (Тимур Денисович Арбузов, born 14 April 2004) is a Russian judoka and sambo competitor.
-2025 World Champion and 2022 Russian nationals runner-up.
+Timur Denisovich Arbuzov (Тимур Денисович Арбузов, born 14 April 2004) is a Russian judoka and sambist who competes in the men's half-middleweight (81 kg) category.
+He was the 2025 World Judo Champion, the 2025 and 2026 European Champion, and the 2022 Russian nationals runner-up.

 Background

 Arbuzov was born and raised in Kropotkin township based in Krasnodar Krai, Russia.
 He started judo and sambo at the age of four under his father Denis Arbuzov.

 Career

 Cadet level

 Arbuzov began competing as a sambo competitor in 2018, where he came in first place at the Russian and World Championships in Serbia.
 During the 2019 part of the season, Arbuzov won a bronze medal at the judo National Championships and the gold medal at the European Cup in Coimbra, Portugal.
 In 2021, he came first at the European Cadet Championships in Riga, Latvia and won the Cadet European Cup in Poreč, Croatia.

 Junior level

 In 2021, Arbuzov won the Russian Junior Championships at 73 kg.
 In 2023, he won a gold medal at the U23 Russian Championships and a bronze at the World Juniors Championships.